 In March, Sunlight joined C-SPAN to make sense of the Trump administration’s record on open government during Sunshine Week.
 C-SPAN asked us for our views on the Trump administration’s approach to date on open government.
 We shared the following list of examples that offer insight, which we have kept adding to in the weeks and months since.
+In July, Sunlight issued a report on the Trump administration’s record on open government.

 - How candidates conduct campaigns and transitions carries into office.
 After making himself available to the press through July, Trump set a bar as the least transparent modern presidential candidate in modern history.
 He held no press conference until January, no tax returns, and no proactive disclosures around transition or inauguration.